MGhaith/GitHub-Pages-Deployment/README.md

-# GitHub Pages Deployment
+# GitHub Pages Deployment (WIP)
-a simple GitHub Actions workflow to deploy a static website to GitHub Pages.
+A simple GitHub Actions workflow to deploy a static website to GitHub Pages.